mcmire/hardwarepedia/dev/schema.md

   - embeds_many ratings - this is not a log of ratings, simply the current ratings from different sites
   - has_many benchmarks
   - embeds_many prices - this is not a log of prices, it's simply the current prices from different sites
-  - embeds_many photos - primary photo is just the first photo in the list
+  - embeds_many images - primary image is just the first image in the list
   - timestamps
 * Benchmark
   - belongs_to product